-Pyeongchang 2018: What to watch on Feb.
-15 at the Winter Olympics
+Pyeongchang 2018: Canada adds to medal haul with gold in speed skating, silver in luge

 Men's ice hockey (Canada vs. Switzerland)

-The highly anticipated men's hockey tournament kicks off with two games.
-The Olympic Athletes of Russia will open play against Slovakia while the Americans face Slovenia.
-While Canada, which kicks off play Thursday, is the defending champion, there is no clear favourite this year after NHL players decided to skip the Games for the first time since 1994.
+The highly anticipated men's hockey tournament kicked off Wednesday with a couple upsets.
+Slovakia defeated the Olympic Athletes of Russia 3-2, and the U.S. lost to Slovenia by the same score.
+Defending champion Canada plays its first game Thursday, but there is no clear favourite this year with the absence of NHL players for the first time since 1994.
 That has resulted in teams mostly made up of players from European leagues and they are still a work in progress, says their head coach.
 (7:10 a.m.)

-It's been a roller-coaster few weeks for Canada's luge relay team.
-In December, it appeared they may be gaining an Olympic bronze medal — Canada's first in the sport — after two Russians had their results from the 2014 Games nullified.
-But the decision was overturned a few weeks later by the Court of Arbitration for Sport, meaning Canada's fourth-place finish four years ago would likely stand.
-The drama only makes Sam Edney, Alex Gough, Tristan Walker and Justin Snith more determined to reach the podium in the relay.
-(7:30 a.m.)

 Figure skating (Men's short program)